 The PsyD Program at GSPP is committed to providing broad based training that provides students the basis for general practice, with an adequate foundation to pursue specialty training.
 As such, we cover the following broad and general areas of psychological study through our 135 credit program.
 The curriculum includes required and elective coursework in the following areas:

 We provide a four course theory sequence that is supplemented with a fifth elective.
 These courses address both the history and scientific foundation of each area of psychology.
-We also require a separate course in the History and Systems of Psychology.

 - Psychoanalytic Models